Abk700007/Institute-Assignments/README.md

-# 🎓 College Assignments Repository
+# 🎓 Institute Assignments Repository

-Welcome to my **College Assignments Repository**, where I’ve organized solutions to various programming and development assignments.
+Welcome to my **Institute Assignments Repository**, where I’ve organized solutions to various programming and development assignments.
 This includes topics from frontend development, object-oriented programming, data structures, and foundational languages like C,C++ and Python.

 ---